Lorenz-127/silent-tabs/README.md

 ## Features

 - Mute/unmute the current tab with one click
+- Mute all tabs with one click
+- Unmute all tabs with one click
+- Set individual volume for each tab
 - Simple and intuitive user interface
 - Lightweight and fast performance